Exam Security Policies

 Who do I contact to report suspected cheating?

 Although AP Exams are administered under strict supervision and secure conditions, misconduct or testing irregularities may occur.
-Please contact the Office of Testing Integrity as soon as possible if you observe behavior that is in violation of College Board’s test security and test administration policies or procedures.
+Please contact College Board Test Security as soon as possible if you observe behavior that is in violation of College Board’s test security and test administration policies or procedures.